Men’s golf gets an extra two years

 A fundraising campaign saved the program from getting cut outright and paves way for a gradual phase-out. | Courtesy of Ben Crumley

-Biola Athletics announced on April 10 in a press release that their men’s golf program would be immediately discontinued.
+Biola Athletics administrators told the men’s golf team on April 7 that their program would be immediately discontinued as part of university-wide budget cuts.
 The news shocked nearly all of campus, including those who were impacted most.

 “I found out the program was recommended for phase out on March 8,” said head coach Max Allen in an email, “From my perspective there was no indication it would be cut before that.”

 However, the team did not plan to go down without a fight.
 A meeting on April 28 between the team, several parents, Allen, athletic director Bethany Miller, vice president of enrollment management Greg Vaughan and Eagles Athletic Association director Kevin Royse discussed ways in which the program could at least have the two-year phase-out period that Allen expected.
-The team wanted to explore fundraising, which caught Miller and Vaughan by surprise.
+(End of Paragraph)

 “Fundraising was not my first idea or choice, but it was feasible,” Allen said in an email.

-Miller and Vaughan eventually agreed, and Royse, who also handles major donations for the athletic department, spearheads the effort to raise enough money to keep Biola men’s golf alive for two more years.
+After the meeting, Miller, Vaughan and Royse crafted a fundraising plan that was eventually approved by the University's Vice President for Business and Financial Affairs and agreed to by the men's golf coaching staff and parents.
+Royse, who also handles major donations for the athletic department, spearheads the effort to raise enough money to keep Biola men’s golf alive for two more years.
 The extended phase-out period will allow most team members to finish out their collegiate golf careers as Eagles.

 To date, the program has raised nearly $60,000 of its $130,000 goal to cover all costs for the next two seasons, much to the relief of several players.